hauptem/F5-SSL-Orchestrator-Tools/Clean-Slate/README.md

 - Backs up the SSLO RPM before deleting anything
 - Step-by-step logging with full log file output
 - Post-run verification of cleanup
-- Credentials are never written to the log file

 ## Warning